Overview

 When will the tooth be completely formed, you ask?

-Based on the current projections, you will see your brand-new tooth completely formed in your mouth within nine weeks!
+Based on the projections, your brand-new tooth will be completely formed in your mouth within nine weeks!

-This tooth is expected to be functional, so you can also start chewing with that tooth after nine weeks.
+This tooth is expected to be functional, so you can start chewing with it after nine weeks.

 Success Rates of Stem Cell Dental Implants